Introducing Robbie Mullens - a 24 year old supermarket employee.

 "It's possible, but I'm not interested."

 "She and Greg dated in high school and went to prom together.
-Then for some reason they broke up after graduation.
+Then they broke up after graduation.
 Rule number one of the Bro Code is you don't date your best friend's ex."

 "Doesn't matter.
-Also.
 She's been married and divorced twice.
 I don't want to be number three."

 "Sounds like a girl with more baggage than the baggage claim at the airport."

-Annabelle returns, carrying a tray with full of food.
-She places it on an empty table.
+Annabelle returns, carrying a tray with full of food and places it on an empty table.
 She gives the guys their food and leaves the check on the table.

-"Let me know if you need anything else."
+"Let me know if you need anything else," Annabelle said as she left the table.

-She leaves the table.
 The thunder rumbles and outside it starts to pour again.
 The guys begin eating.
 Twenty minutes later it's still raining when the guys finished their food.
 Robbie pays the check.
-They go outside and run through the pouring rain to the SUV.
+They go outside and run to the SUV.
 They get in and Robbie starts it.
 He makes a right onto Queen Street.
 Traffic is moving slowly because of the rain.
 He makes a left into the parking lot of the nearly deserted shopping center.
 He parks in the middle of the lot in front of the old Shaw's.

 Robbie opens his window a few inches.
 He take his bowl, lighter, and a bag of weed out of the center console.